gomugomucode/gomugomucode/README.md

 🌑 Vibe: Minimal, Terminal Aesthetic, Hacker Theme<br>
 🎯 Goal: Build powerful & minimal tools
 🎭 Fun Fact: The first programmer was a woman 🤯
-🏴‍☠️ Favorite Quote: "If you don’t take risks, you can’t create a future." – Monkey D. Luffy
+🏴‍☠️ Favorite Quote from anime  "If you don’t take risks, you can’t create a future." – Monkey D. Luffy

 ```
 **🧩Quote**

-    “A lesson without pain is meaningless.
-That’s because you can’t gain something without sacrificing something else.”
-    — Edward Elric
+    “Great code, like great stories, lives on forever.”

 ###